StanChart eyes $100 billion private bank assets in growth push, to hire bankers

 The lender will recruit 30-40 private bankers every year in the next two to three years to add to its roughly 300 existing relationship managers, and the bulk of the additions will be in Hong Kong and Singapore, StanChart's global head for private banking and wealth management Didier von Daeniken told Reuters.

-With $65 billion worth of private banking assets, London-headquartered StanChart is a small player compared with UBS <UBSG.S> which, as per Asian Private Banker data, had assets worth $2.3 trillion and Credit Suisse <CSGN.S>, with $770 billion last year.
+With $65 billion worth of private banking assets, London-headquartered StanChart is a small player compared with UBS which, as per Asian Private Banker data, had assets worth $2.3 trillion and Credit Suisse, with $770 billion last year.

 The private banking business accounted for just 3.8% of StanChart's total profit before tax in the first-half of this year.